-This model had a hard steel casing and faceted crystal and various dial colours.
-These models have different indexes, more baton like hands and do not carry the 36,000 on the dial.
+This model had a hard steel folded casing and faceted crystal and various dial colours.
+These models have different raised indexes, a chapter ring inside the indexes, more baton-like hands and do not carry the 36,000 on the dial, but do have hi-beat engraved.
 The case is shared with the VFA model.

 6146-8050 and its dial colour variations (White, black, and blue)

 VFA movement.
 These models were put together by master watchmakers using selected parts and were accurate to +/- 2 sec/day.